 While most Starfleet ships seen for the first 30-odd years of Star Trek history looked and acted much like the Enterprise, the Defiant changed the game.
 The ship looked a bit like the detached dish section on its own, and had another major difference: It was a full-on warship, the first designed after the Federation came across the Borg.
 This isn't a ship for long voyages of exploration – it doesn't have anything fancy like the holodeck or large gardens.
 But if you’re looking to get in a fight with an extraterrestrial power, you're in great shape in the Defiant with its cloaking device, quantum torpedos and advanced shields and armor.

-The Enterprise – Star Trek movies, The Next Generation
+The Enterprise - Star Trek Beyond, Star Trek: Discovery

-When it comes to boldly going where no one has gone before, there's no ship we'd rather be in than the USS Enterprise.
-This ship has been redesigned several times over the decades, but every time, the ship with the giant disk and the glowing warp engines inspires generation after generation to seek out and explore.
-Also, having a holodeck like on The Next Generation would be pretty freaking sweet.
+When it comes to boldly going where no one has gone before, there's no ship we'd rather be on than the USS Enterprise.
+This ship has been redesigned several times over the decades (including a gorgeous one in 2009 and another for Discovery) but every time, the ship with the giant disk and the glowing warp engines inspires generation after generation to seek out and explore.

 The Event Horizon – Event Horizon